Shed 10 Pounds of Fat for Spring

 The problem is, after months of workouts and watching your diet, you have probably hit a wall: your body is slowing down its fat loss and adapting to your workouts.
 That doesn't mean its time give up, instead its time to change it up.

-What I have created for you is a list of cheats and hacks you can use to trick your body into reactivating its fat burning ability and shedding that last ten pounds of fat so you can show off that hard work.
+What I have created for you is a list of cheats and fatloss hacks you can use to trick your body into reactivating its fat burning ability.
+These tips will help you shed that last ten pounds of fat so you can show off that hard work.

 Take a Hard Look at your Diet